ovn-org/ovn/Documentation/internals/contributing/submitting-patches.rst

 Submitting Patches
 ==================

 Send changes to OVN as patches to dev@openvswitch.org.
-One patch per email.
+Send one patch per email.
 More details are included below.

 If you are using Git, then `git format-patch` takes care of most of the